-EPS, as described above, will be assessed against targets for threshold performance of 5.62 cents per share in the 2023 financial year and for stretch performance of 6.27 cents per share in the 2023 financial year.
-The vesting schedule is as follows for EPS performance in the 2023 financial year:
+EPS, as described above, will be assessed against targets for threshold performance of 8.57 cents per share in the 2024 financial year and for stretch performance of 9.55 cents per share in the 2024 financial year.
+The vesting schedule is as follows for EPS performance in the 2024 financial vear:

-Less than 5.62 cents per share 0% vesting
+Less than 8.57 cents per share 0%

-5.62 cents per share 50% vesting
+8.57 cents per share 50%

-Between 5.62 and 6.27 cents per share Pro-rata vesting between 50% and 100%
+Between 8.57 and 9.55 cents per share Pro-

-At or above 6.27 cents per share 100% vesting
+At or above 9.55 cents per share 100

-Once the performance measurement calculation has been finalised the company will allot and issue the equivalent number of shares at nil consideration on the basis of one ordinary share per vested performance right for all performance rights exercised.
+Under the terms of the LTI Plan up to 50% of vested performance rights may be exercised for cash at the participants discretion with the balance exercised for one ordinary share per vested performance right.

-Where a participant ceases employment prior to the vesting of their share options or performance rights are forfeited unless in the event of retirement, permanent disablement or death the Board, at their absolute discretion, waive the exercise and vesting conditions associated with the performance rights or allow the performance rights to continue to be assessed over the original performance assessment period.
+Where a participant ceases employment prior to the vesting of their share options or performance rights, the share options or performance rights are forfeited unless in the event of retirement, permanent disablement or death the Board, at their absolute discretion, waive the exercise and vesting conditions associated with the performance rights or allow the performance rights to continue to be assessed over the original performance assessment period.
 In the event of a change of control of the Company, all options and performance rights that have not lapsed may be exercised.